rancher/fleet-docs/docs/helm-ops.md

 namespace as the `HelmOp` resource.
 The Fleet HelmOps controller will take care of copying that secret to targeted downstream clusters, enabling the Fleet agent to access the registry.

+## Polling

+Fleet can poll the referenced Helm registry, periodically checking if new versions are available.
+Of course, this only makes sense if the `version` field contains a version constraint, which may resolve to multiple versions.

+### How to enable it

+Polling involves a `pollingInterval` field, similar to what exists for GitOps.
+However, in the HelmOps case, the default polling interval is 0 seconds, meaning that polling will be disabled.

+The following conditions must be met on a HelmOp resource for Fleet to enable polling on it:
+* the `pollingInterval` field is set to a non-zero duration (e.g. `10s`, `1m`, etc)
+* the `version` field is set to a valid semantic versioning constraint (e.g. `2.x.x`, `< 1.0`), not a static version (e.g. 1.2.3)

+### What it does

+When polling is enabled, Fleet does the following at the configured interval:
+* checking the referenced Helm registry for the latest version matching the version constraint configured in the `version` field
+* if a new version is found, setting that version on the Bundle created from the HelmOp object, so that the new version of the chart will be installed on all targeted clusters
+* updating the status of the HelmOp resource:
+    * setting its `Polled` condition:
+        * with `true` if polling was successful
+        * with `false` with an error if a failure happened
+    * updating the `Last Polling Time` field to the starting time of the last polling attempt, even if it failed.